tdubb/admissions-challenge/README.md

 Create a 'mks-admissions-challenge-1.js' file that has the answers to each of these exercises.
 All exercise answers should be in the same file, separated by comments.

+#### When you're finished...
-###When you're finished, send an email to admissions@makersquare.com with...
+Send an email to admissions@makersquare.com with the following.

-1) Attachment of your 'mks-admissions-challenge-1.js' file.
+- Attachment of your 'mks-admissions-challenge-1.js' file.
-2) Attachment of your resume or a link to your LinkedIn profile.
+- Attachment of your resume or a link to your LinkedIn profile.

 ----
 ## Exercise #1.1